bbrothers/Conductor/readme.md

 ## Conductor

-This package is a simple implementation of the Command Pattern in PHP.
+This package is a simple implementation of the ~~Command Pattern~~ Functor Pattern in PHP.
 It began as a fork of Jesse O'Brien's [CommandBus package](https://github.com/JesseObrien/CommandBus) and was heavily inspired by Jeffery Way's [Commander](https://github.com/laracasts/Commander), as well as Shawn McCool's [Laracon 2014 talk](http://www.youtube.com/watch?v=2_380DKU93U).

 It is still under heavy development and not ready for production use.
 Please feel free to submit issues and critique code.